longbow122/homeroom-docs/docs/userDocumentation/formManagement.md

 It is worth noting that Form Management behaves somewhat differently, in the sense that most of Form Management is handled with different menus.
 The usage for these is documented below.

+!!! danger "This GUI does not refresh!"

+    This GUI does not refresh yet.
+To ensure that your changes can be worked on in the same Homeroom instance, close down your current menu, and search for your Form again.
+Once you open the Form again, after making your edits, you should see that your edits have actually applied.

 ### Add Teacher to Form
 You are able to add a specific Teacher to your Form by clicking "Add Teacher".
 You can then make use of the "Search and Select Teachers" menu to search for a specific Teacher, and have them take over that Form Group.